1997 Indianapolis 500: Bump Day - Sunday May 18

-Johnny Unser was now on the bubble.
-His qualifying speed of 209.344 mph was the 26th-fastest car in the field, but as the slowest at-large entry, he was first in line to be ousted.
-At 2:08 p.m., Claude Bourbonnais took to the track for a qualifying attempt.
-His speed of 210.523 mph easily bumped out Unser, and put Lyn St. James on the bubble.
-She had qualified 16th on pole day, and her speed of 210.145 mph was the 25th-fastest overall in the field, as well as the fastest by an Infiniti-powered car.
-But as an at-large entry, the eight cars below St. James were all locked-in.
+Johnny Unser was now on the bubble with the 26th-fastest car in the field, as the slowest at-large entry.
+At 2:08 p.m., Claude Bourbonnais easily bumped out Unser with a 210.523 mph qualifying attempt, and put Lyn St. James on the bubble.
+She had qualified 16th on pole day, was 25th-fastest overall and the fastest Infiniti-powered car, but the eight cars below her were locked in.
+Immediately after Bourbonnais' attempt, and with rain approaching, Alessandro Zampedri took to the track in his backup car.
+His run of 211.757 mph was enough to bump St. James and put Bourbonnais on the bubble.

-Immediately after Bourbonnais's attempt, and with rain approaching, Alessandro Zampedri took to the track in his back-up car.
-His run of 211.757 mph was enough to bump Lyn St. James, and subsequently put Bourbonnais on the bubble.
-Minutes later, rain started falling and closed the track for the next hour.
-Despite being bumped, Hemelgarn Racing (the team for both Unser and St. James) were making no effort to bring their cars back out on the track to re-qualify.
-According to Lyn St. James, she confronted IRL official Leo Mehl about the situation, but received an inattentive response.
-She also pleaded with car owner Ron Hemelgarn, who himself appeared curiously unconcerned.
-Rumors had already begun circulating around the garage area that USAC officials were considering reinstating bumped cars to the field.
+Minutes later, rain began to fall and closed the track for the next hour.
+Despite being bumped, Hemelgarn Racing (which fielded both Unser and St. James) were making no effort to bring their cars back out on the track to re-qualify.
+In a 2017 interview, St. James said that she confronted IRL official Leo Mehl about the situation, but received an inattentive response.
+She also pleaded with car owner Ron Hemelgarn, who seemed to her as "curiously unconcerned".
+Rumors had already begun circulating around the garage area that USAC officials were considering reinstating bumped cars to the field, which was relayed on the ESPN broadcast.

-The track was dried and re-opened at 3:15 p.m.
-Scott Harrington was the lone car preparing to qualify.
-Having been unable to go over 200 mph during practice on Saturday, Johansson Motorsports took possession of a Foyt back-up chassis for Davey Hamilton, and renumbered it as #36 to make it their primary car.
-With just 25 practice laps in the car, Harrington got out to qualify at 5:51 p.m.
-After a quick first lap of 214.061 mph, he crashed heavily in turn 2.
-Harrington, who was extricated from his car, was awake and alert, and transferred to Methodist Hospital, but was not seriously injured.
+The track was dried and re-opened at 3:15 p.m, with Scott Harrington as the lone car preparing to qualify.
+Unable to go over 200 mph during practice on Saturday, Johansson Motorsports took possession of Davey Hamilton's back-up chassis from Foyt, and changed its number to #36 to make it their primary car.
+With just 25 practice laps in the car, Harrington got out to qualify at 5:51 p.m, with nine minutes left in the day.
+After a quick first lap of 214.061 mph, he crashed heavily after losing control in the middle of turn 2.
+Harrington, who was extricated from his car, was awake and alert, and was transferred to Methodist Hospital, but was not seriously injured.